mahikamaini/single_image_ped_detect/README.md

 N/A
 ### What I Accomplished
 While trying to write the function, I kept getting the "Failed to allocate output buffer" error, indicating the input JPEG image may be too large for the ESP32 to handle.
 I tried using grayscale images to save on memory; however, it turned out that the pedestrian detect model did not support grayscale as a valid image format.
 Upon further research, I learned about optimizing the board's external RAM (SPI RAM).
 I made sure to check the menuconfig settings and tried adding commands to the code to utilize this, but the original error still persisted.
 Moving forward, I will try to compress the test image beforehand to see if that helps to resolve the error and work from there.

+## Monday, June 16, 2025
+### Task
+Test out compressing the original image to see if the resize function works.
+### Notes
+The original image must be a maximum of ~ 200 KB in order for it to be small enough for the resize function to work.
+However, this leads to a lower model prediction confidence.
+### What I Accomplished
+Using an online image compressor, I compressed the original JPEG image to about 500 KB from 719 KB.
+However, error still persisted.
+I then compressed the image further to 204 KB, and the resize function was able to run and print out model predictions to the terminal.
+However, I noticed that the model confidence dropped down to 83% from 96% beforehand.
+This indicated to me that the compressing of the image decreased the quality of predictions.
+During our weekly meeting, Ben and I discussed creating a Python script in the local filesystem to reduce the tediousness of compressing and downloading images from external sites.
+In addition, we discussed implementing multi-image detection - in which the program and detection model runs on multiple images on the SD card.
+If we are able to get this feature working, we may be able to look at putting together a report to submit to the CamTrapAI Workshop Series by July 1st.